 If we enter a space and are met with these impractical designs that don't aid our everyday needs, we would be a little more than just disappointed.

-But with the interest to satisfy the aesthetic needs of the clients, most architects tend to overlook the necessity for a more inclusive design which has to be functional for all regardless of age, gender and capabilities.
+But with the interest to satisfy the aesthetic needs of the clients, most architects tend to overlook the necessity for a more inclusive design that has to be functional for all regardless of age, gender, and capabilities.

 You can make sure you set out to design universally by keeping the following few points in mind:

 - Design for a wider range of people

 - Make inclusivity a standard

 - Include all kinds of disabilities

 Inclusive design aims to remove all kinds of barriers that create excessive effort and consequently, separation.
 Therefore, It is important to identify these barriers as early as possible in the design process so that open-minded designing can overcome them.

 - Make a list of the types of users who will be using the space

 - Study their anthropometry and dimensions during the initial designing phase itself